 The Georgetown Public Policy Review (GPPR) is the McCourt School of Public Policy’s academic journal, offering analysis and critical insight into pressing policy challenges since 1995.
-The Spring Edition, GPPR’s annual flagship academic publication, publishes innovative and quality research in various forms.
+The Spring Edition, GPPR’s annual flagship academic publication, publishes manuscripts presenting innovative and quality research.
+GPPR’s Spring Edition also accepts shorter letters and essays about emerging issues in need of scholarly attention.

 We encourage policy practitioners and analysts, undergraduate and graduate students, Ph.D. candidates, and university faculty to submit original work that presents fresh insights relevant to one or more public policy fields.
-Past submissions have examined issues related to education, health, environmental, economic, social, national security, immigration, criminal justice, international development policy, and more.
+Past submissions have examined issues related to education, health, environmental, economic, social, national security, immigration, criminal justice, and international development policy.

 SUBMISSIONS